opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 - Cons:
   - Need to develop UI as a decoupled service and need to development of multiple parsers as notebook structures change with different backend adaptors

 **4.4.4 Decision:** Even though “Version 1” provides good coupling and ease of development, the maintenance and releases are a big issue striking this option out.
 "Version 2" provides switchable backends which is easy to use but this switching happens at a cost of not supporting a core functionality of visualizations with Zeppelin backend.
-Finally, we selected "version 3" as it provides user flexibility to bring their own external backend services to connect to Kibana Notebooks.
+Finally, we selected "version 3" as it provides user flexibility to bring their own external backend services to connect to OpenSearch Dashboards Notebooks.

 ## 5. Design Details and Implementation

-### **5.1 Kibana Notebooks Plugin UI**
+### **5.1 OpenSearch Dashboards Notebooks Plugin UI**

-1. **React based UI**, uses elements from [Elasticsearch UI](https://elastic.github.io/eui/#/) elements & [Nteract.io components](https://components.nteract.io/)
+1. **React based UI**, uses elements from [OpenSearch UI](https://elastic.github.io/eui/#/) elements & [Nteract.io components](https://components.nteract.io/)
-2. **Elasticsearch UI Components**
+2. **OpenSearch UI Components**
-   1. Used for blending notebooks in Kibana Plugins environment
+   1. Used for blending notebooks in OpenSearch Dashboards Plugins environment
-   2. All container UI components and buttons use Elasticsearch UI components
+   2. All container UI components and buttons use OpenSearch UI components
 3. **Nteract Components**
    1. [_Presentational-components_](https://components.nteract.io/#section-nteractpresentational-components) module of nteract is used specifically for notebook UI
    2. _[Outputs](https://components.nteract.io/#section-nteractoutputs)_ module is used for rendering markdown if backend adaptor doesn't have a markdown interpreter